Riznyk01/simple-weather-tg-bot/README.md

 ## Bot Commands
 /start: Sends a welcome message and instructions to the user.
 /help: Provides information on how to use the bot.

+## Pricing Information
+Information about pricing, available plans, and limitations of the free API package can be found [here](https://openweathermap.org/price).

 ## Note
 Some cities may return weather information correctly using the city name, while others may require the user's location.
 Use the preferred option for accurate results.